bcostaaa01/tax-number-validation/README.md

 # ⚙️ Code explanation

-- an input and button elements make the UI of the tax number validation form
+- an input and button elements make the UI of the tax number validation form.
 - a function called validate () gets executed as an event when the button is clicked and checks if the input has 9 numbers in total and is of type number.
+- defer is used to make the script executed after the document has been parsed.